Syracuse Rally Falls Short Against #14/18 North Carolina

 Â

-Freeman capped the half with a moving 3-pointer off the glass as time expired, giving him 18 points on 6-of-9 (.667) shooting to go with six rebounds.
+Freeman capped the half with a moving 3-pointer off the glass as time expired, giving him 18 points to go with six rebounds over the first 20 minutes.
 Wilson paced the Tar Heels with 13 points, while five different North Carolina players connected from beyond the arc in the opening half.

 Â